Multiple myeloma is also known as myeloma or plasma cell myeloma.

 - M proteins in the blood

-At stage 1, blood calcium levels are normal, red blood cell levels are either normal or slightly low, there are low levels of M proteins, and the bones show little or no damage.
+At stage I, blood calcium levels are normal, RBC levels are either normal or slightly low, there are low levels of M proteins, and the bones show little or no damage.
 Most patients have no symptoms.

-At Stage 2, the levels of calcium and red blood cell levels are close to normal, there are low levels of M proteins, and there may be damage to one or two bones.
-There may also be damage to the kidneys.
+At stage II, the levels of calcium and RBC levels are close to normal, there are low levels of M proteins, and there may be damage to one or two bones.
+There may also be kidney damage.

-At Stage 3, red blood cell levels are lower, and there may be symptoms of anemia.
+At stage III, RBC levels are lower, symptoms of anemia may be present.
 Blood calcium levels have risen, M protein levels are high, and there is damage to two or three bones.
-Damage to the kidneys is likely.
+Kidney damage is likely.

-Most patients in Stage 1 will not receive immediate treatment, but changes will be monitored.
+Most patients in Stage I will not receive immediate treatment, but bodily changes will be monitored.

-Patients in Stages 2 and 3 usually receive chemotherapy and treatment to help control symptoms.
+Patients in Stages II and III usually receive chemotherapy and treatment to help control symptoms.

 Treatment also aims to relieve symptoms such as pain, anemia, and kidney damage.

-Chemotherapy is used to kill the myeloma cells.
+Chemotherapy is used to destroy the myeloma cells.
 Examples of drugs used include vincristine, or Oncovin, and doxorubicin, or Doxil.
-These can be taken either orally or intravenously over a period of months.
+These can be taken either orally or intravenously (IV) over a period of months.

 Stem cell transplantation is another option.
-Following a high-dose of chemotherapy, the patient receives a transfusion of stem cells, or immature blood cells, either from the patient or a donor.
+Stem cells are immature blood cells.
+Following high-dose chemotherapy, the patient receives a transfusion of stem cells created either from their own cells or those of a donor.

-Following initial treatment, corticosteroids are often prescribed, usually one tablet a day.
-This is thought to encourage the immune system to stop new cancerous cells from growing in the bone marrow, but how it works is unclear.
+Following the initial treatment, corticosteroids are often prescribed.
+This is thought to encourage the immune system to stop the growth of new cancerous cells.
+The way it works is unclear.

-Thalidomide (Thalomid) is an approved treatment for multiple myeloma, usually taken orally once a day.
-Thalidomide appears to stop the cancerous cells from coming back by targeting the blood vessels that the cells need to multiply and grow.
+Thalidomide, or Thalomid, is an approved treatment for multiple myeloma.
+It is usually taken orally once a day.
+Thalidomide appears to stop the cancerous cells from returning.
+It achieves this by targeting the blood vessels required for the growth of cancer cells.

 Interferon alpha injections are another form of maintenance therapy.
 They stimulate the immune system to attack any cancer cells that may remain in the bone marrow.
-Most patients need three injections per week, and they learn how to inject themselves without needing to visit a doctor.
+Most patients need three injections per week, and they can learn how to inject themselves without needing to visit a doctor.

 All of these drugs have potential side effects.